Cross River State: Demographics

 There are also the Yakurr /Agoi/Bahumono ethnic groups in Yakurr and Abi LGA, while the Mbembe are predominantly found in Obubra LGA.
 Further up the core northern part of the state are several sub-dialectical groups, among which are Etung, Olulumo, Ofutop, Nkim/Nkum, Abanajum, Nseke and Boki in both Ikom, Etung and Boki LGAs.
-Also, the Yala/Yache, Igede, Ukelle, Ekajuk, Mbube, Bette, Bekwarra and Utukwang people are found in Ogoja, Yala, Obudu and Obanliku and Bekwarra LGA's.
-The Yala are a subgroup of the Idoma nation, part of the Yala LGA's subgroups are the Igede speaking people believed to have migrated from the Oju part of Benue State, who migrated from Ora, in Edo North.
+Also, the Yala/Yache, Igede, Ukelle, Ekajuk, Mbube, Bette, Bekwarra, and Utukwang people are found in Ogoja, Yala, Obudu, Obanliku, and Bekwarra LGAs.
+The Yala is a subgroup of the Idoma nation, part of the Yala LGA's subgroups are the Igede-speaking people believed to have migrated from the Oju part of Benue State, who migrated from Ora, in Edo North.

-In Cross River North, Bekwarra is one of the most widely spoken language.
+In Cross River North, Bekwarra is one of the most widely spoken languages.
 It is understood by other tribes in the district.
-This language along with Efik and Ejagham is used for news broadcast in the state owned radio and TV stations.
+This language along with Efik and Ejagham is used for news broadcast on the state-owned radio and TV stations.

-Cross River State epitomises the nation's linguistic and cultural plurality and it is important to note that, in spite of the diversity of dialects, all the indigenous languages in the state have common linguistic roots as Niger–Congo languages.
+Cross River State epitomizes the nation's linguistic and cultural plurality and it is important to note that, in spite of the diversity of dialects, all the Indigenous languages in the state have common linguistic roots as Niger-Congo languages.
 Finally, the State serves as the venue of the largest carnival in Africa.